Ellen Pompeo Posts Instagram Snap Of Her & Former ‘Grey’s Anatomy’ Co-Star T.R. Knight After Shocking Episode

 “OMG!
 DRAG HIM BACK TO THE SHOW,” another follower demanded.

-“Why is she giving us all the feels today?” a third show watcher asked about Pompeo.
+“Why is she giving us all the feels today?” a third watcher asked about Pompeo.

 “Too much to handle in one day all these flashbacks,” a fourth Grey’s viewer admitted.